atudorcarsin/etch-a-sketch/README.md

 # etch-a-sketch
-Etch a Sketch from The Odin Project
+Etch a Sketch from The Odin Project<br />
+Information can be found here: https://www.theodinproject.com/lessons/foundations-etch-a-sketch